 How To Optimize Search on Native¶

-If you have a managed Gemini account, you can take advantage of using search on native to drive more traffic and maximize the impact of your search campaigns on Yahoo Gemini.
+If you have a managed Native & Search account, you can take advantage of using search on native to drive more traffic and maximize the impact of your search campaigns on Oath’s native supply.
 By targeting customers who have searched for your products on native inventory, you can easily extend the reach of your campaigns.

 If you’re a self-serve advertiser, you’ll need to upgrade to a managed account, work with your account representative and get activated.

-Some of the best practices for working with search on native in your Gemini search campaigns are described in the sections below.
+Some of the best practices for working with Search-On-Native campaigns are described in the sections below.

 Add an Image¶